kirenz/ds-python/docs/data.md

 ## Anomaly detection

 Next, we need to identify missing values and anomalies in the data (with respect to a given schema).

 Note that we just gain insights and don't perform any data preprocessing during the phase of anomaly detection.
 We only need to decide how to deal with the issues we detect.
-However, all data transformations will be performed during feature engineering.
+All data transformations will be performed during feature engineering.

 ### Missing values